atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 There is one file per variant of the analog method containing data for all stations of the database.

-A synthetic xml can also be generated (optional) to ease the integration of synthetic data on a web platform for example.
+A **synthetic xml file** can also be generated (optional) to ease the integration of synthetic data on a web platform for example.

 Graphical user interface
 ------------------------